doug-martin/goqu/docs/database.md

 **NOTE** The logger must implement the [`Logger`](http://godoc.org/github.com/doug-martin/goqu/#Logger) interface

-**NOTE** If you start a transaction using a database your set a logger on the transaction will inherit that logger automatically
+**NOTE** If you start a transaction using a database, your set a logger on the transaction will inherit that logger automatically